Susan Barlow: Storylines

+On the 5th April, 1965, Valerie Barlow (Anne Reid) is driven to the hospital by Ken (William Roache), in Len Fairclough (Peter Adamson)'s van, to give birth to their children: Susan and her twin Peter Barlow (Robert Heanue).

-Susan is the daughter of Ken and Valerie Barlow and twin sister of Peter Barlow.
-She is born on 5 April 1965 after Len Fairclough drove Valerie to the hospital in his van.
-Valerie's life changed completely as her time was spent looking after the twins and Ken.
-The Barlows had many friends and could easily find babysitters, allowing Valerie to attend evening classes in Sociology.
-In November 1965, Ken was looking after the twins but when he visited The Rovers Return briefly, a piece of coal fell from the fire and filled the house with smoke.
-Valerie came home before Ken put the fire out but was outraged that he had left the babies alone while he went to buy cigarettes.
-Valerie told Ken she would leave him if he ever smoked again.
+Valerie's life changes drastically with the birth of her children, and spends all her time looking after them and Ken.
+Her and Ken are able to find babysitters as they have many friends, which allows Valeries to attend her evening classes in Sociology.

+In November 1965, Ken is looking after the twins, and decides to go out to the Rovers Return briefly for some cigarettes.
+During that time, a piece of coal fell from the fire and filled the house with smoke.
+Valerie comes home before Ken is able to put the fire out and is outraged that he had left the babies alone while he went to buy cigarettes.
+Valerie tells Ken she would leave him if he ever smoked again.

-In 1966, Ken had a fling with reporter, Jackie Marsh.
-Valerie left him briefly and took the twins to Glasgow but returned when he convinced her that he would be a more devoted husband and father from then on.
-In 1968, the Mission of Glad Tidings and Elliston's Raincoat Factory across the Street were torn down to make way for a block of maisonettes.
-As they were being demolished, Ken and Valerie realised the twins were missing.
-They were found in the factory just before the wrecking ball hit.
-In 1969, Susan's maternal grandmother, Edith, stayed with the Barlows.
-When Edith took the twins to the fair, she lost them but they were found by an elderly woman who had taken them in and not contacted the family.
+In 1966, Ken has a fling with reporter, Jackie Marsh.
+Valerie leaves him briefly and takes the twins to Glasgow, but returns when he convinces her that he would be a more devoted husband and father, from then on.

+In 1968, the Mission of Glad Tidings and Elliston's Raincoat Factory across the Street are torn down to make way for a block of maisonettes.
+As they are being demolished, Ken and Valerie realise the twins are missing.
+They are found in the factory just before the wrecking ball hits.

+In 1969, Susan's maternal grandmother, Edith, stays with the Barlows.
+When Edith takes the twins to the fair, she loses them, and they are found by an elderly woman who takes them in and doesn't contact the family.

-In January 1971, Ken was offered a teaching position in Jamaica and Valerie agreed to emigrate with the twins.
-However, Valerie died when she was electrocuted by a faulty hairdryer.
-Later in the year, Peter and Susan were sent to live in Scotland with their maternal grandparents after Ken struggled to make suitable childcare arrangements and continue to work as a teacher.
-Susan came back to Weatherfield to visit her father in 1973 and 1974.
-Susan returned to Coronation Street again for New Year's Eve 1979, and stayed with her father and his girlfriend Deirdre Langton into the New Year.
-Susan then went travelling and visited Ken again in April 1980, along with her boyfriend Craig Brennan, who Ken did not approve of.
-Susan visited again for Ken and Deirdre's wedding in July 1981.
+In January 1971, Ken is offered a teaching position in Jamaica, and Valerie agrees to emigrate with the twins.
+However, Valerie dies when she is electrocuted by a faulty hairdryer.

+Later in the year, Peter and Susan are sent to live in Scotland with their maternal grandparents, after Ken struggles to make suitable childcare arrangements, and continues to work as a teacher.
+Susan comes back to Weatherfield to visit her father in 1973, and 1974.
+Susan returns to Coronation Street again for New Year's Eve, 1979, and stays with her father and his girlfriend Deirdre Langton (Anne Kirkbride), into the New Year.
+Susan then goes travelling and visits Ken again in April 1980, along with her boyfriend Craig Brennan, who Ken does not approve of.
+Susan visits again, for Ken and Deirdre's wedding in July 1981.
 Susan goes back to Scotland and attends university.